 And whereas the path to 'making your own hardware' used to seem nearly impossible, it might actually be closer than we think.
 One of the biggest barriers to designing chips is the fact that making custom chips takes a long time — often years.
 Many of the design steps still require lots of manual review, however, the timeline might soon shrink as new solutions are emerging that can make the process more efficient.
 Google is working on producing a machine learning model that can assist chip designers in "chip floorplanning," a crucial step involved in designing chips.
 Earlier in 2022, Google also revealed a program that lets chip designers access open-source software for chip designing, even allowing users to print designs for free with partner fabs.

 In due time, researchers and entrepreneurs like Anders Olofsson are anticipating we might see faster growth in the open-source hardware community, as Carver Mead's vision for "silicon algorithms" and more widespread use of silicon compilers becomes more of a reality.

 There are even some doing research at the level of fundamental physics to find new, tinier materials which could succeed at making circuits faster and smaller.
 One such effort involves replacing silicon channels with circuits made of carbon nanotubes.
 Another is interested in replacing the electrons in those channels with tinier and faster-moving photons.

-Though until such breakthroughs succeed at producing commercially feasible products, many of us will have to reckon a new digital normal.
-A world without ever smaller circuitry will certainly need a new computational paradigm, one that moves away from a-chip-for-all framework, and toward a world of new and more varied chip architectures and devices.
-The computer scientists of the future will need to understand not only the software, but the hardware on which their algorithms run, presaging a time where physics will rear its head yet again in our study of digital devices.
+Until such breakthroughs succeed in producing commercially feasible products, many of us will have to reckon with a new digital normal.
+A world without ever-smaller circuitry will certainly need a new computational paradigm, one that moves away from a chip-for-all framework, and toward a world of new and more varied chip architectures and devices.
+The computer scientists of the future will need to understand not only the software but also the hardware on which their algorithms run, presaging a time when physics will rear its head yet again in our study of digital devices.

 Below are the companies working on the biggest challenges in chip production and design: